-Welcome to Murphy, North Carolina!
-Please take a minute and let us tell you about ourselves.
-Murphy, North Carolina, is the county seat of Cherokee County located in the heart of the Appalachian Mountains.
-Murphy is an old town with its origin dating back to 1830s.
+Murphy, North Carolina, is the county seat of Cherokee County – located in the heart of the Appalachian Mountains.
+Murphy is an old town with its origins dating back to the 1830s.

-Downtown is beautiful with flower and tree lined streets and many historic buildings restored to their original state.
-Murphy has restaurants, many unique shops, and other interesting establishments all within walking distance in the heart of town.
+Downtown is beautiful with flower lined streets and several historic buildings.
+Murphy has restaurants, unique shops, and other interesting establishments all within walking distance in the heart of town.

 Cherokee County was formed in 1839 from a portion of Macon County, but Murphy wasn't incorporated as the county seat until 1851.